Acceleration and Deceleration Brain Injury

 Moderate and severe TBIs could result in lifelong cognitive, physical, behavioral, and emotional disabilities that will damage the injured person’s quality of life.
 The CDC also found that despite hospitalization and rehab services, approximately 50 percent of TBI patients would experience further decline or die within five years of sustaining a TBI.

 Fortunately, it is possible to reduce or prevent some of the adverse effects of TBI.
-Managing these lifelong problems, also called chronic disease management, is immensely vital to help improve the lives of people with TBI.
+Managing these lifelong problems, also called chronic disease management, is immensely vital to helping improve the lives of people with TBI.
 However, the estimated lifetime costs of managing a TBI can range from $85,000 up to $3 million in recent years.
-And for many people, the cost is a massive barrier to proper TBI management.
+For many people, the cost is a massive barrier to proper TBI management.

-Because of this, TBI cases require proper and prompt medical treatment as well as legal support.
+Because of this, TBI cases require proper and prompt medical treatment and legal support.
 If you or a loved one is suffering from a TBI that resulted from another individual’s negligence in an accident or at work, consult with a brain injury lawyer to learn about your legal options.

 Boohoff Icon